At least 74 are dead, many of them homeless, as fire rips through a rundown building in South Africa

 Another witness who didn’t give his name told television news channel eNCA that he lived in a building next door and heard people screaming for help and shouting “We’re dying in here."

-As the fire raged, some occupants got trapped behind locked gates at the exits and it was clear there were no proper fire escape routes, local official Tshwaku said.
+As the fire raged, some occupants got trapped behind locked gates at the exits and there were no proper fire escape routes, local official Tshwaku said.

 “People couldn’t get out,” he said, adding that some of the victims may have died after jumping out of the building.